logo for canadianlabourrelations.com

 There are also effects on the victim's performance at work.
 Someone who is being sexually harassed may be late for or absent from work and may find it difficult to work.
 That person may also end up leaving the job or requesting a transfer, resulting in loss of income and benefits.

-Employers may find that these employees have to be reassigned to areas where they are less effective.
+Employers will find that these employees may have to be reassigned to areas where they are less effective.
 The work environment in general becomes less productive and morale may be low.
 Sexual harassment lawsuits can also be costly.